sualigunduz/dsa210-termproject/README.md

 ### Distributions of Variables

 #### 1. Air Quality Index
 The following histogram shows the distribution of the median AQI that was recorded in a single year.
-The x-axis is the AQI that was recorded and the y-axis are the frequency of that particular AQI reading across all counties.
+The x-axis is the AQI that was recorded, and the y-axis are the frequency of that particular AQI reading across all counties.
 The distribution appears mostly normal and has a low variance from a mean of about 40.

 ![AQI_Histogram](https://github.com/user-attachments/assets/b54b7f99-28eb-4ac3-9ab5-4063b6c2264b)